mono/md-website/help/faq.md

 ### Enabling the NUnit Add-in

-The NUnit addin requires mono 1.1.9+.
+The NUnit add-in requires mono 1.1.9+.
 This is do to some cross-appdomain bug fixes.
 Debian users currently also have another particular problem in that NUnit packages are separated from Mono, and do not include the proper pkg-config files.

 Configure monodevelop with the following command.